brownieboy/react-bootstrap-slider/README.md

     npm run build

 The build JavaScript file will go on the /dist folder as react-native-bootstrap-slider.js.
-This is the main file for the project, which is used wheneve this the react-bootstrap-native-slider package is loaded from npm.
+This is the main file for the project, which is used whenever this the react-bootstrap-native-slider package is loaded from npm.

 To build the demo, issue: